mb0/xelf-old/DESIGN.md

 Expressions
 -----------

-Xelf language elements can be atoms, symbols or expressions.
-Expressions can either be named, dynamic or call expressions.
+Xelf language elements can be atoms, symbols, named elements or dynamic and call expressions.
 All elements share a common interface, that includes a string and write bfr method as well as a traverse and type method.
 The returned type identifies the kind of the language element.

-Named expressions start with a tag or declaration symbol and are handled by the parent's specification.
+Named elements start with a tag or declaration symbol and are handled by the parent's specification.
 They are formed automatically by the parser from tag and declaration tokens.

 Dynamic expressions are expressions, where the resolver is yet unknown and may start with a literal or sub expression.
 Dynamic expressions starting with a literal are resolved with the configurable dyn resolver.

-Calls are all expressions where a specification was found.
+Calls are expressions where a specification was found and the arguments layout constructed.

 Expression Resolution
 ---------------------

-Dynamic expressions direct a considerable part of the resolution process, and provide a configurable way to extend the language with new syntax.
-Because the dyn resolver plays this central role, it does not use a lookup from the environment on every call and instead caches a reference in the resolution context.
-Changing the dyn resolver is still possible by clearing the context cached spec.
+Resolution and evaluation require a program that holds a type context and encapsulates the resolution machinery.

-The default dyn resolver resolves the first arg and delegates to a resolver based on it.
+Dynamic expressions resolve the first argument and construct a call based on it.
 If the first argument is form or function it is called directly.
-If it is a type the expression is treated as the 'con' type conversion form.
-For other literals a appropriate combination operator is used if available.
-Users can redefine and reuse the dyn resolver to add custom delegations.
+If it is a type the expression is treated as the 'con' type construction or conversion form.
+For other literals a appropriate combination operator is looked up from the program and used if available.
+Language extensions can change the dyn lookup.

-There is only one resolver interface for all aspects of the resolution process to keep it simple.
-For that reason a context is passed in that indicates whether an expression can execute or can return a partially resolved expression.
-The context also encapsulates the default resolution machinery that resolvers can choose to resolve arguments.

-The form resolvers provided by xelf are grouped into the core, std and library resolvers.
-The core built-ins include basic operators, conditional and the 'dyn' and 'con' resolvers.
+The resolvers provided by xelf are grouped into the core, std and library resolvers.
+The core built-ins include basic operators, conditional and the 'con' resolver.
 The std built-ins have basic resolvers that include declarations.
 The library built-ins in package utl provide extra functionality centered around one type.